Communication-Efficient Accurate Statistical Estimation: Numerical results on distributed -regularized logistic regression

-Again, the CEASE algorithms with proper regularization (Algorithms \ref{alg-new-single} and \ref{alg-new}) work well in general; without regularization, the CEASE algorithm fails to converge when the local sample size $n$ is small and the initialization in uninformative.
-For this nonsmooth problem, the CEASE algorithm with averaging (Algorithm \ref{alg-new}) does not seem to have advantage over the single version (Algorithm \ref{alg-new-single}).
+Similar to the distributed logistic regression case, the CEASE algorithms with proper regularization (Algorithms 3 and 4) work well in general; without regularization, the CEASE algorithm fails to converge when the local sample size $n$ is small and the initialization in uninformative.
+For this nonsmooth problem, the CEASE algorithm with averaging (Algorithm 4) does not seem to have advantage over the single version (Algorithm 3).
 The ADMM converges quickly to a region near the minimizer but then proceeds quite slowly, which appears to be a common phenomenon in many distributed optimization problems \citep{BPC11}.